The Essential Lesson One Tiny Island Has to Teach All of America

 South Whidbey is a lot like the rest of America—it’s full of many different kinds of people who don’t agree on everything.
 Here’s how they manage it.

-Finalist for Nicest Place in America: South Whidbey Island, Puget Sound, WA
+Finalist for Nicest Place in America 2017: South Whidbey Island, Puget Sound, WA

-South Whidbey is a top-10 finalist in our Nicest Place in America contest.
-Check out all the finalists and their inspiring stories here.
+South Whidbey was a top-10 finalist for 2017’s Nicest Place in America contest.

 Courtesy SUSAN KNICKERBOCKERLike America, South Whidbey, the southern part of Whidbey Island in Washington’s Puget sound, is full of all kinds of people—Democrats, Republicans, rich, poor, young, old, farmers, white collar office workers and everything in between.
 Like most Americans, they love where they live but there’s almost nothing they all agree on: how should we regulate hunting?
 Where should we put that cell phone tower?
 What are we going to do about all these wild rabbits?